Political Economy and Public Economics

 PEPE Research Group Annual Conference

-In collaboration with colleagues from Princeton and Utah, the PEPE Research Group organises an annual conference which has become a central meeting of political economists in Europe.
-Having taken place in previous years at Warwick in Venice, it attracts over 70 delegates attending from leading institutions in the US, EU and the UK.
+In collaboration with colleagues from Princeton and Yale, and with the support of CEPR, the PEPE Research Group organises an annual conference which has become a central meeting of political economists in Europe.
+Having taken place in previous years in Venice and Rome, it attracts over 70 delegates attending from leading institutions in the US, EU and the UK.
 Every year, several of our PhD students get to participate in a fully funded conference with an opportunity to engage with leading scholars.

 People